MichaelXF/js-confuser/README.md

 # JS-Confuser

 JS-Confuser is a JavaScript obfuscation tool to make your programs _impossible_ to read.
+[Try the web version](https://hungry-shannon-c1ce6b.netlify.app/).

 ## Presets